code-423n4/2024-03-coinbase/README.md

 This audit covers four separate but related groups of code
 - SmartWallet is a smart contract wallet.
 In addition to Ethereum address owners, it supports passkey owners and validates their signatures via WebAuthnSol.
 It supports multiple owners and allows for signing account-changing user operations such that they can be replayed across any EVM chain where the account has the same address.
 It is ERC-4337 compliant and can be used with paymasters such as MagicSpend.
 - WebAuthnSol is a library for verifying WebAuthn Authentication Assertions onchain.
-- FreshCryptoLib is an excerpt from [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/tree/master/solidity), including the function `ecdsa_verify` and all code it depends on.
-This function is used by WebAuthnSol onchains without the RIP-7212 verifier.
+- FreshCryptoLib is an excerpt from [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/tree/master/solidity), including the function `ecdsa_verify` and all code this function depends on. `ecdsa_verify` is used by WebAuthnSol onchains without the RIP-7212 verifier, and `FCL.n` is used to check for signature malleability.
 - MagicSpend is a contract that allows for signature-based withdraws.
 MagicSpend is a EntryPoint v0.6 compliant paymaster and also allows using withdraws to pay transaction gas, in this way.

 ## Links